Mhynx/ExtellaLink-BaseCamp/README.md

 - [ ] Optimize for best fps as best as posible
 - [ ] Publish

-All of the characters and models belong to Type/moon, XSEED Games, and Marvelous.
-I do not take any credit for any of the content of this map that doesn't difer from the original
+**__All of the characters and models belong to Type/moon, XSEED Games, and Marvelous.
+We not take any credit for any of the content of this map that doesn't difer from the original__**